Lightning Lane

 Want to splurge and really save time?
 Pair your LLM with a Lightning Lane Single Pass and ride those ultra-headliners with zero standby drama.
 Currently, LLSP is available for:

-Real Talk: Is It Worth It?
+Is It Worth It?

 If you want to avoid wasting hours in line, yes.
 Especially if you’re traveling with littles, limited time or just hate sweating in queues.
 You’re buying back chunks of your day and a bit of your sanity.

 On the other hand, if you’re ok with a leisurely day and not in Dumbo or Die touring mode, you can definitely stick with standby.
-Chat with your planning biddy or travel agent (hi…should be me!) about the crowd patterns during your trip, and see if you can swing it without, or maybe just grab it for a couple of days.
+Chat with your planning buddy or travel agent (hi…should be me!) about the crowd patterns during your trip, and see if you can swing it without, or maybe just grab it for a couple of days.

 Ready to Ride?